jjpe/deltoid/README.md

-2. The derive macro tries to accommodate generic types, but for types making use of advanced generics a manual implementation is generally recommended because it allows for finer control.
+2. The derive macro tries to accommodate generic types, but for types making use of advanced generics a manual implementation is generally recommended over using `deltoid-derive` because it allows for finer control.

 3. Types that have fields that have a borrow type (i.e. `&T` and `&mut T` for some type `T`) are not currently supported.
 This limitation *may*